X12 Plus

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.

 X12 Plus leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.